 In each year, you will take a number of Liberal Arts core modules and you will choose a selection of optional modules (these may be in Liberal Arts, or they may be taught by other departments).
 Our Liberal Arts modules (both core and optional) are typically arranged around weekly two-hour workshops that are mandatory, but there will be a range of other mandatory and optional events associated with particular modules: film screenings, research seminars, student-led discussion groups, and tutor office hours.

 In your first year, you will take three Liberal Arts core modules, so you can expect to attend timetabled sessions for approximately four to eight hours per week for your Liberal Arts core modules.
-In addition to this, across Terms 1 and 2 you will attend a weekly one-hour lecture/workshop for ten weeks as an introduction to Liberal Arts education.
+In addition to this, across Term 1 you will attend a weekly one-hour lecture/workshop for ten weeks as an introduction to Liberal Arts education.
 In your first year you will also have the oppotunity to take: the Certificate of Digital Literacy which involves attendance at a weekly hour-long workshop for ten weeks of Term 1; the Certificate of Professional Communication with Work Placement which involves 20 workshop hours over 1 week plus a work placement in Term 3 and the summer; and the Certificate of Sustainability which involves two workshops in Term 3.

 In addition to the Liberal Arts core modules, you will choose optional modules to tailor your degree to your interests.
 Some of these modules may be run by our Liberal Arts Department, but others will be taught by other departments - this largely depends on your specific interests.
 Other departments may use different teaching and assessment methods, and offerings may involve more or less formal teaching time per week than the Liberal Arts core modules.
 You can find information about minimum number of timetabled hours for these modules on departmental websites.